Congo (DRC), ESPER Peace and Security program in East DRC

 Project code: 11429

-The ESPER project aims to improve the living and security conditions of the population in Ituri, North Kivu and South Kivu.
-ESPER targets more than 2,500,000 people, who will benefit from the improvement of the security situation through the action of the authorities and communities supported by the project.
+The ESPER project aimed to improve the living and security conditions of the population in Ituri, North Kivu, and South Kivu.
+ESPER targeted more than 2,500,000 people, who benefited from the improvement of the security situation through the action of the authorities and communities supported by the project.

-The project seeks to achieve the following objective:
+The project sought to achieve the following objective:

 • Formalization of good practices in inclusive local (security) governance through legislation and public policies;